 Step 4: After clicking on the send button we will see Status: 200 OK.
 Means we are successfully done with token-based authentication.
 The token you sent back to the server is now authenticated and consumed data is on Screen.

 You can download complete source code from here –

-If you have any query to understand things or having any problem while implementing token based authentication, feel free to write in comment box.
+If you have any query to understand things or having any problem while implementing token-based authentication, feel free to write in the comment box.